 Qwantify and MJ12 are among the few law-abiding robots that still use HTTP/1.0.
 What will they do when the Internet moves up to HTTP/2?

 Mozilla/5.0 (compatible; Cliqzbot/1.0; +http://cliqz.com/company/cliqzbot)

 “Was genau ist Cliqzbot?”
 Another of those targeted searches, I think.
 They are either distributed, or they sprawl so widely across 52 that there’s no telling where they really live.

 DeuSu only understands Disallow if they’re given a section to themselves in robots.txt.

 Mozilla/5.0 (compatible; Yeti/1.1; +http://naver.me/bot)

-Although they only showed up once—robots.txt plus a page—Yeti deserves a look-in because April 2017 marks their first sighting since . . . drumroll . . .
+April 2017 marks the first Yeti sighting since . . . drumroll . . .
 July of 2014.
-That was at my old site, which they used to visit all the time; they’ve never before set foot on the present site.
+That was over at my old site, Lucy’s Worlds, which they used to visit all the time; they’ve never before set foot on the present site.
 They used to change IP every year or so, but this one’s been the same since mid-2013.